I. Purpose and General Guidelines

 Materials customarily assigned to students in a course (i.e. textbooks, workbooks, laboratory manuals, etc.) are generally excluded from acquisition.
-Rather, in accordance with a recommendation formally expressed in California law, faculty are encouraged to donate copies of these materials to the library’s Reserve Collection for use by students.
+Rather, in accordance with a recommendation formally expressed in California law (AB2477, passed in 2004), faculty are encouraged to donate copies of these materials to the library’s Reserve Collection for use by students.

 Materials sought by faculty or staff for individual advanced research interests are generally not eligible for purchase.
 Every effort is made to assist in obtaining such items from other libraries in the Peninsula Library System or via interlibrary loan.